 Before you begin

-- Check RSA Link Service Notifications for announcements regarding maintenance downtime for the Cloud Authentication Service.
+Check the RSA SecurID Access status page for announcements regarding maintenance downtime for the Cloud Authentication Service.
 Do not schedule updates during these periods.
 See your Release Notes for the update rollout schedule.

 Note: Unexpected results can occur if Cloud Administration Console settings are not configured properly prior to the update.
 Updates cannot be rolled back or reverted.